Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 If the additional kernels are not selected, then the matrix multiply kernels assume incoming data is in the correct format, as specified above.

 The tiling imposes a restriction that the matrix dimensions need to be multiples of the tile dimensions.
-If you require dimensions that do not satisfy these requirements, pad the matrices up to the closet multiple of the tile dimensions in table :ref:`table-tile-pattern-AIE` or :ref:`table-tile-pattern-AIE-ML` with zeroes for AIE and AIE-ML respectively.
+If you require dimensions that do not satisfy these requirements, pad the matrices up to the closet multiple of the tile dimensions in table :ref:`table-tile-pattern-AIE` or :ref:`table-tile-pattern-AIE-ML` with zeroes for AIE and AIE-ML devices respectively.

 Maximum matrix dimensions per kernel
 ------------------------------------